omerAF/CTFs/asisctf_finals_2021/jsss/README.md

 Because the threads start immediatly, there's sometimes a race condition in the rate limmiter validation, that allows us to pass it and run two instances of `checkout` at the same time.
 Either that, or something about my implementation sometimes causes the file descriptor to never close, which works as well.

-> If you have any questions, I'll be glad to answer them.
-You can do so by opening an issue.